-Ohio has been home to several landmark free speech cases.
+Ohio has been home to several landmark freedom of speech cases.
 These cases arose across the State, in Columbus, Cleveland, Cincinnati, and elsewhere.
 Each established or followed important First Amendment principles.
 Several are among the most important free speech cases in U.S. constitutional history.

-Here are just a few of the important free speech cases coming from the Buckeye State:
+Here are just a few of the important freedom of speech cases coming from the Buckeye State:

 “I know it when I see it”: Jacobellis v.
 Ohio, 378 U.S. 184 (1964)

 Nico Jacobellis managed a movie theater in the Coventry neighborhood of Cleveland Heights.
 He was convicted of obscenity for showing a film by Louis Malle called The Lovers.
 After the Cuyahoga County Court of Appeals and Ohio Supreme Court upheld his conviction, he appealed to the U.S. Supreme Court on First Amendment grounds.
 Although the Court split on rationale, it reversed his conviction, holding that showing the film was protected free speech.
 The most famous of the opinions was the concurrence of Justice Potter Stewart.
 He wrote that he could not define obscenity, “But I know it when I see it, and the motion picture involved in this case is not that.”